wftutorials/android-beginner-tutorial/README.md

 [image_view_sample.png]

-We can assign the `src` of a image view programatically.
+We can assign the `src` of a image view programmatically.
 Lets see how.

 ```java
 ImageView iv;